CompileCorp/Shift/docs/ci-cd/pipeline.md

 ### 2. Comprehensive Test Coverage with Visual Reporting
 - **Benefit**: All test projects run on every PR with visual results in GitHub UI
 - **Impact**: High confidence in code quality with clear visibility into test outcomes
 - **Industry Alignment**: ✅ Best practice

+### 2a.
+Code Coverage Measurement and Gate
+- **Benefit**: Coverage is collected on every PR (scoped to product assemblies by `src/coverlet.runsettings`), published as a job-summary table and an HTML artifact, and enforced by a threshold gate (`COVERAGE_THRESHOLD`, currently 99%)
+- **Impact**: Prevents coverage regressions; the threshold can be ratcheted upward as gaps close
+- **Industry Alignment**: ✅ Best practice

 ### 3. Automated Publishing